 Placing value on yourself has nothing to do with how people think of you.
 When you want to add importance to yourself, you need not to care about who is watching nor talking.

-I want to say that placing value on yourself or having your self worth helps you not to live life proxy but when you solely rely on people’s thoughts and comments before you do anything then, I tell you, you are living life not yourself but proxy.
+I want to say that placing value on yourself or having your self worth helps you not to live a proxy life.
+When you solely rely on people’s thoughts and comments before you do anything then, I tell you, you are living life not yourself but via proxy.

-I didn’t just allow my self been controlled the thoughts of “What people will say or do”.
+I didn’t just allow my self been controlled with the thoughts of “What people will say or do”.
 I realised I am as important as I make myself not as others see me.
-I will be sharing some few things I did as I went through the hard time of loosing and getting back my self worth and value; though I did all that unconsciously but at the end of the day, I came out strong.
-Below are the things I tried doing to add value and self Worth to myself:
+I will be sharing some few things I did as I went through the hard time of loosing and getting back my self worth and value.

 Instead of measuring your worth based on another person’s scale, concentrate on what is meaningful to you, whether that’s being balanced or not, being a kind person, or living a faith tradition.
 Your opinion & principles will matter to you longer than those of anyone else.”

 – Accept your mistakes and work on them:

 No one is perfect, this you must know.
 I have made mistakes in my life, stupid mistakes than any one I must say but at a time, I had to agree and accept that I made those mistakes.
 I didn’t just accept the mistakes, I learnt from them.
 When you learn from your errors, you are able to avoid same in future therebuilding your worth.

 – Seek for opportunuties to develop and improve: Our life is full of opportunities.
 One can even say that life itself is one big opportunity.
 Make use of available resources around you to grow and develop but definitely not comparing yourself with someone else nor wishing to be another person.